 The film will be released in Japan on June 15, 2019, and will adapt the sixth and seventh volumes of the light novel series.
-It will also feature the same staff as the anime series, including director Soichi Masui (Chaika the Coffin Princess, Sakura Quest), screenwriter Masahiro Yokotani, character designer Satomi Tamura, and animation production studio CloverWorks.
+It will feature the same staff as the anime series, including director Soichi Masui (Chaika the Coffin Princess, Sakura Quest), screenwriter Masahiro Yokotani, character designer Satomi Tamura, and animation production studio CloverWorks.

 As for the cast, the names revealed so far include: